 Last updated on .

-The Blue Mosque (Sultan Ahmet Camii) is one of the most magnificent buildings in Turkey and a popular tourist attraction in Istanbul.
-It’s located in Sultanahmet, the heart of the UNESCO World Heritage listed old city, directly across from its rival, Hagia Sophia.
+The Blue Mosque (Sultan Ahmet Camii) is one of the Turkey‘s most magnificent landmarks and a must-see for anyone visiting Istanbul.
+Set in Sultanahmet — the heart of the UNESCO World Heritage–listed old city — it rises directly across from its historic counterpart, Hagia Sophia.

 Blue Mosque in Istanbul, Turkey